rebeccajr/color-clock/docs/blog/2025-02-08__back-in-dev.md

 functionality.
 One of the macros, DEBUG_CPP, is intended for non-hardware builds.
 Until now, I’ve had to manually set this flag in the macros file.
-To streamline things a bit, I created a simple Python script that automatically uncommented the line:
+To streamline things a bit, I created a simple Python script that automatically uncomments the line:

 ```cpp
 // #define DEBUG_CPP